Yes, you can drink too much alkaline water. You can drink too much of any kind of water. Overconsumption of water causes hyponatremia, a serious

 Alkaline water only contains small amounts of alkalis.
 The alkalis in alkaline water are primarily calcium hydroxide and magnesium hydroxide.
 These beneficial mineral hydrates are typically present at no more than 200 milligrams per liter – which in solid form would be less than a quarter of a teaspoon.
 In a normal day, you only need to drink 2 – 3 liters of alkaline water per day, so it’s simply impossible to over-alkalize on alkaline water.

-For good health, you only need to get a tiny amount of calcium and magnesium from your water, it’s why alkaline water is so good for your health.
+For good health, you only need to get a tiny amount of calcium and magnesium from your water.
+This is why alkaline water can have such a profound effect on your health.
 The World Health Organization recommends that you get 10 – 20% of your daily needs for calcium and magnesium from the water you drink.

 Daily need for calcium and magnesium: